message/iata/IS.md

 - passengers in a long-term intimate relationship with a national or resident of Iceland;
 - military personnel traveling on duty;
 - students;
-- until 31 January 2022, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 12 months and at least 14 days before arrival.
-Details can be found at <a href="https://tinyurl.com/y4el6uru">https://tinyurl.com/y4el6uru</a> ;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 9 months and at least 14 days before arrival.
+Details can be found at <a href="https://tinyurl.com/y4el6uru">https://tinyurl.com/y4el6uru</a>;
-- effective 1 February 2022:
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at most 9 months and at least 14 days before arrival;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated more than 9 months before arrival.
-They must have received a booster dose at least 14 days before arrival;
+They must have received a booster dose at least 14 days before arrival.
+Details can be found at <a href="https://tinyurl.com/y4el6uru">https://tinyurl.com/y4el6uru</a>;
 - passengers with a certificate of previous COVID-19 infection.
 The certificate must be in Danish, English, Icelandic, Norwegian or Swedish.
 Tests accepted are:
 - positive COVID-19 PCR test result issued at least 14 days before arrival; or
 - presence of antibodies against COVID-19 measured by ELISA serologic assay.